Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 * [Ensure your SAS token is generated correctly][AuthorizeSAS]
 * [Verify the correct RBAC roles were granted][RBACRoles]

-[Troubleshoot authentication and authorization issues with Event Hubs][troubleshoot_authentication_authorization] lists other possible solutions.
+[Troubleshoot authentication and authorization issues with Event Hubs][TroubleshootAuthenticationAuthorization] lists other possible solutions.

 ## Connectivity issues